-- (iv) the telephone number, including any STD area code; - (v) the time at which the court requires the evidence to be given. - (b) At the time the evidence is to be given, the Depositions Clerk (or other court officer, as the case may require) will place the call with the long distance operator, with a request for a "callback charge".
-When the call is connected, and it is clear the requested witness is waiting on the line, the Depositions Clerk will announce to the court that the required witness is on the line. - (c) The Chief Clerk will ensure that a call cost is received and passed on to Court Administration for collection. - 7.
-Where the court sits at centres outside Brisbane, comparable arrangements suited to the particular centre are to be made. - 8.
-Legal representatives for the parties are obliged to ensure the taking of evidence in this way does not detract unduly from the proper formality and solemnity of the proceedings.
+(iv) the telephone number, including any STD area code;

+(v) the time at which the court requires the evidence to be given.

+(b) A couple of minutes prior to the time the evidence is to be given, the Chief Bailiff (or other court officer, as the case may require) will place the call with the long distance operator, with a request for a "callback charge".
+When the call is connected, and it is clear the requisite witness is waiting on the line, the Chief Bailiff will switch the call through to the courtroom.
+The Chief Bailiff will then announce to the court that the required witness is on the line.

+(c) The Chief Bailiff will ensure that a call cost is received and passed on to Court Administration for collection.

+7. Where the court sits at centres outside Brisbane, comparable arrangements suited to the particular centre are to be made.

+8. Legal representatives for the parties are obliged to ensure the taking of evidence in this way does not detract unduly from the proper formality and solemnity of the proceedings.